uhessentials/uhessentials.github.io/index.md

 Have you ever had a problem finding information about the UH Manoa Campus?

 Well, with UH Essentials you can learn everything you need to know about ANY UH System campus, not just UH Manoa.
-UH Essentials is a forum-like Meteor application where you can learn about Degree Programs, Food Services, Commuting to, from, or around campus, Campus Security during the day and night, and Campus Services from actual students, professors that work or have experienced the UH life before.
+UH Essentials is a forum-like Meteor application where you can learn about Degree Programs, Food Services, Commuting to, from, or around campus, Campus Security during the day and night, and Campus Events from actual students and professors that work or have experienced the UH life before.

 When you come to the site, you are welcomed by the following landing page: